ericsonga/TeacherCSP/_sources/CSPNameNumbers/ch3_exercises.rst

         .. tab:: Question

            Finish lines 5 and 6 in the code below to print how many apples you can buy when apples cost 0.60 and you want to get 3 pears and they cost $1.2 each and you have $8.00.
 It should print 7.33333333333.
+Since you can't buy 7.333 apples can you also figure out how to make it print just 7?

            .. activecode::  ch3ex9q
                 :nocodelens: